teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 operator can inspect lifecycle, effective grants, mounted resources and the exact per-channel decision without receiving configuration values or mutating the plugin.
+MB751 gives the same operator a bounded memory of command, event, job and HTTP callback failures.
+It stores fingerprints rather than exception text, resets per-resource streaks after success and disappears with the loaded instance;
+it does not quarantine or reset anything.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable